BigBusinessMonkey/Learning-Python/README.md

-Programs made in Python during process of learning the language.
+This is a collection of simple programs I made in Python during process of learning the language.